 Five steps to verify.
 Run your app locally first.

-1. Sign up as a fresh user.
-Confirm the free trial entitlement of 10 images appears in the user's balance.
+- Sign up as a fresh user.
+Confirm the 50-credit signup grant appears in the user's balance.

-2. Generate an image.
-Watch the balance tick down by $0.25.
+- Run a short agent task.
+Watch the balance tick down by 1 credit.
 Confirm the usage event lands in your Credyt dashboard.

-3. Exhaust the free trial.
-Generate nine more times.
+complexityattribute is recorded on the event. - Exhaust the grant.
+Burn through enough tasks to land at zero.
 The next request should block and prompt the user to top up.

 Step 6.
 Pre-production checklist